jnunemaker/nunes/README.md

 ## What Can I Do For You?

-If you are using nunes with rails, out of the box, I'll subscribe to Actve Support's notifications for:
+If you are using nunes with rails, out of the box, I'll subscribe to Active Support's notifications for:

 * `process_action.action_controller`
 * `render_template.action_view`